 Twitter forces you to express your message in 280 characters or less.
 That’s two–maybe three–short sentences you get to make your point.

-If you want to be excellent at it – and I am – then you have to get better at expressing meaningful ideas in these short sentences.
+Excellence comes from getting good at expressing meaningful ideas in these short sentences.
 When proofreading blog posts, I often take a long sentence and condense it into a Twitter post.

 This improves clarity.
 It also provides a solid tweet and allows you to market your writing more effectively.